rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

 Cache-control: private
 ```

 It works!
-A basic curl is probing us that the route is exposed correctly and is reachable from outside the cluster.
+A basic curl proves that the route is exposed correctly and is reachable from outside the cluster.

 ## Apply a routeSelector into Router Default of OCP4

-For ONLY expose the routes of *.internalapps to one router (the internal router), and avoid to the default router (that expose the *.apps routes normally), a routeSelector must be defined into the ingresscontroller "default" in the namespace of openshift-ingress-operator:
+To ONLY expose the routes of *.internalapps to one router (the internal router), and exclude them from the default router (that exposes the *.apps routes normally), a routeSelector must be defined in the "default" ingresscontroller in the openshift-ingress-operator namespace:

 ```
 # oc get ingresscontroller -n openshift-ingress-operator default -o yaml